Java is a powerful object-oriented programming language that focuses on the concept of classes and objects.

 Features of Java Classes and Objects

-- Encapsulation: Combine data and behavior into a single unit (class).
+1) Encapsulation: Encapsulation means wrapping data (variables) and actions (methods) inside a single unit (class).

 Practical Examples of Classes and Objects